Information about software packages installed on the ICHEC systems.

 A hardcopy of the sub-license agreement can obtained by contacting the Helpdesk.
 Once you have signed and returned this agreement to ICHEC, your username will be added to the UNIX group "abaqus" thus allowing you to access this package.

-Our license includes 168 tokens, where tokens are consumed at the rate of int(5 x N0.422) tokens per instance, where N is the number of CPUs for each job.
+Our license includes 252 tokens on Fionn, where tokens are consumed at the rate of int(5 x N0.422) tokens per instance, where N is the number of CPUs for each job.
 The license token consumption as a function of processor cores for a job is plotted below:

 Job Submission Example